atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/ai.md

 * Include your name, organization if applicable, and specific AI topic with your comment.
 * Written comments are limited to 300 words.

-Subscribe to “[Access Board News](https://public.govdelivery.com/accounts/USACCESS/subscriber/qualify?commit=Subscribe&topic_id=USACCESS_1)” to receive updates and reminders on the public hearings and other events.
+Subscribe to [Access Board News](https://public.govdelivery.com/accounts/USACCESS/subscriber/qualify?commit=Subscribe&topic_id=USACCESS_1) to receive updates and reminders on the public hearings and other events.
 Press inquiries can be directed to Amy Nieves, Public Affairs Specialist at [news@access-board.gov](mailto:News@access-board.gov).

 ### Meeting Archives